nodejs/node/doc/api/esm.md

 > Stability: 1 - Experimental

-The `await` keyword may be used in the top level (outside of async functions) body of an ECMAScript module.
+The `await` keyword may be used in the top level body of an ECMAScript module.

 Assuming an `a.mjs` with